Elongation and percolation of defect motifs in anisotropic packing problems: Results Discussion

 We further compare the structure of the defect subgraphs with this percolation model where the non-hexatic defects are recognized as the selected sites and the hexatic particles are treated as unselected sites.
-We compute the fraction of packings whose defects forms a global spanning structure, the fraction of sites in the largest defect subgraphs, the largest radius of the defect subgraphs and fractal dimension.
-The corresponding quantities are overlaid onto the percolation model as points in Fig. \ref{fig:DefectStructure}.
-The agreement, particularly around the percolation point, is very good indeed, showing that the growth and structure of the clusters are well predicted by percolation theory.
+We compute the fraction of packings whose defects form a globally spanning structure, the fraction of sites in the largest defect subgraphs, the largest radius of the defect subgraphs and fractal dimension.
+The corresponding quantities are overlaid onto the curves of percolation model as dots in Fig. \ref{fig:DefectStructure}, described quite well by the model with no fitting parameters.
+The deviation of those dots from the curves is likely due to the finite-size effect.
+To plot those curves from the percolation model, we selected fraction $p$ of particles thousands of times on the same lattice.
+However we can only generate a finite number of packings.
+Another possible reason is the existence of rattlers\citep{donev2004jamming}, i.e. particles that don't contribute to the connected networks.
+Therefore these rattlers can slightly reduce the fraction of packings that have a system-spanning structure.
+Nonetheless the agreement, particularly around the percolation point, is very good indeed, showing that the growth and structure of the clusters are well predicted by percolation theory.
+Note that for ellipsoid packings showed in Fig. \ref{fig:DefectStructure}B and C, the fraction of defects, represented by selected fraction, just exceeds the percolation threshold since the defect ratios saturate at around that value, as showed in Fig. \ref{fig:Packings-and-associated}C.